nuclio/nuclio/docs/tasks/deploying-pre-built-functions.md

 ## Deploying the pre-built function

-To deploy the function to our platform, we'll use nuctl deploy specifying `--run-image`.
-When `--run-image` is present, nuctl does not initiate a build process - only creates a function in the platform and waits for it to become ready.
+To deploy the function to your platform, you'll use the `nuctl` deploy command with the `--run-image` option.
+When `--run-image` is present, `nuctl` does not initiate a build process - only creates a function in the platform and waits for it to become ready.

 ```sh
 nuctl kubdeploy hello-world --run-image localhost:5000/nuclio/processor-hello-world:latest \